 Both French and EU law prohibit abuses of a dominant position.
 French law also specifically prohibits abuses of a state of economic dependency and certain other types of unilateral restrictive practices, even if implemented by a company that is not in a dominant position (ie, does not have a significant market position).

 When a company has participated in an anti-competitive practice (cartel, abuse of a dominant position, abuse of a state of economic dependency), it may apply for leniency by reporting the infringement to the FCA or to the Commission in order to obtain full or partial immunity from fines.
-Among other conditions, leniency requires that the company put an immediate end to its involvement in the anti-competitive practice(s) concerned, and that it genuinely and fully co-operates with the FCA or the Commission.
+Among other conditions, leniency requires that the company puts an immediate end to its involvement in the anti-competitive practice(s) concerned, and that it genuinely and fully co-operates with the FCA or the Commission.
 Full immunity for a violation can only be obtained by the first company applying for leniency.
-If the company is not the first to apply for leniency, whether or not it can obtain a reduction in the fine will primarily depend on its place in the queue of companies applying for leniency and the added value of the information provided by the applicant.
+If the company is not the first to apply for leniency, whether or not it can obtain a reduction in the fine will depend primarily on its place in the queue of companies applying for leniency and the added value of the information provided by the applicant.
 A reduction may be up to 50% of the fine that would otherwise have been imposed.

 Where an investigation of a company has already been initiated by the FCA or the Commission, leniency may still be possible.
-Several other options are available according to which such a company may:
+Several other options are available, according to which such a company may:

 A patent is an industrial property title relating to a technical invention, which can be either a process or a product, and grants its owner an exclusive right of use.

 Under French law, in order to be patented, an invention must be: